hindu-comm/mail_stream_advaita-l/2017/08/is_this_jagat_mithyA/60__Praveen_R._Bhat.md

 > got.
 >

-​Without really interpreting what SSS said, those people give the impression of jagatsatyatva.
+Without really interpreting what SSS said, those people give the impression of jagatsatyatva.
 This jagat satyatva is not sampradAya's kevalAdvaita at all, but so-called "shuddhAdvaita", which is really "shuddha dvaita"! :)